Past Behavior is Best Predictor, But…

 We all want to see perfectly the future performance of a stock.
 In our line of work, we focus on future performance of a candidate.
 Neither is a perfect science, but we can get a lot closer on the right future performance of a candidate.
 It relates closely to past behavior.

 Psychology Today has an interesting article up on past behavior.
 They use lots of caveats and admit that past performance is absolutely the best model.
 It is a funny business for them as they certainly want to promise they can change your life through psychology, but they also have all the data saying people do not really change.
-They emphasize people usually do not change because if people do not change they are out of business.
 This brings us to two things we can speak to.

 How Good a Measure is Past Behavior?